jorvlan/open-visualizations/README.md

 - Python (.ipynb)
 - R (.rmd)

+## Update 30 April - 2020:
+Thanks to the overwhelming feedback on Twitter, and thanks to Micah Allen, I will implement some of people's comments and upload an updated version somewhere in the upcoming two months.

 # Interactive tutorials
 Both Python tutorials and the R tutorial are directly available through Binder.
 Click on the Binder launcher to open them!